Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Introduction

-\textbf{Contributions.} (1) We propose ICM-VAE, a framework for causal representation learning under supervision from labels, where causal variables are derived from learned flow-based diffeomorphic causal mechanisms.
+\paragraph{Contributions.} (1) We propose ICM-VAE, a framework for causal representation learning under label supervision, where causal variables are derived from nonlinear flow-based diffeomorphic causal mechanisms.
 (2) Based on the ICM principle, we propose the notion of causal disentanglement for causal models from the perspective of mechanisms and design a causal disentanglement prior to causally factorize the learned distribution over causal variables.
-(3) Utilizing the structure from our causal disentanglement prior, we theoretically show the identifiability of the learned causal factors up to permutation and elementwise parameterization.
-(4) We experimentally validate our method and show that our model can almost perfectly disentangle the causal factors, improve interventional robustness, and generate consistent counterfactual instances in the weakly supervised setting.
+(3) Using the structure from our causal disentanglement prior, we theoretically show identifiability of the learned causal factors up to permutation and elementwise reparameterization.
+(4) We experimentally validate our method and show that our model can almost perfectly disentangle the causal factors, improve interventional robustness, and generate consistent counterfactuals.